Yellow Chili's

 Saag Paneer garnished with heavy cream.

-• Serve this delicious and healthy Saag Paneer with basmati rice, white rice, roti, chapati, or naan for lunch or dinner
+• Enjoy this flavorful and nutritious Saag Paneer with basmati rice, white rice, roti, chapati, or naan—it’s a perfect meal for lunch or dinner.
+For more pairing ideas, check out the Serving Suggestions section below.

 Serving Saag paneer in a white bowl with rice and naan alongside.